jotadiego/Lambad/README.md

 ]
 ```

 Note that the 'addition' expression corresponding to the subprogram `3+1.2;.3;0.;.3:` can be applied to any two numeric values to compute their sum but, by itself, it's a single, static, non-β-reducible expression; the addition computation can only be performed when the 'addition' expression is applied to two arguments (like the  `1.0:`  and `1.0;1.:` in the previous example) which are built into the _Lambad_ program.
-If we wanted to compute a different addition, such as '2 + 2', we'd have to write a new program differeing only on the parts encodings arguments:
+If we wanted to compute a different addition, such as '2 + 2', we'd have to write a new program differing only on the parts encodings arguments:

 ```
 :[